 Not necessarily.
 They are actually the ultimate low-carb and keto snack, fulfilling that salty/crunchy craving without an unnecessary carb overload.

-And the result – although quite different in texture than commercially fried rinds (they’re not as light and puffy), is delicious, and maybe even healthy, at least compared to high starch and high sugar snacks.
+And the result – although quite different in texture than commercially fried rinds (they’re not as light and puffy), is delicious, and maybe even healthy, at least compared to refined-carb snacks and as long as you don’t have a specific issue that requires you to limit saturated fat.